 • “Your order is with the local carrier.”

-If you want to stay ahead of the competitors, you should monitor the delivery rates, open rates, and bounces.
-If these factors are low, it means that you should take a serious look at your sender reputation.
+If you want to stay ahead of the competition, you should monitor the delivery rates, open rates, and bounces.
+If these metrics are unfavorable, you should consider analyzing your sender reputation.

 Differences between a marketing email and a transactional email: what not to do

-Nonetheless, it’s essential to realize that your customers want personalized emails that belong to marketing emails.
-For example, without a campaign that tells your customers about offers and product updates, they won’t place an order.
+Nonetheless, it is essential to realize that your customers want personalized emails that belong to marketing emails.
+For example, without a campaign that tells your customers about offers and product updates, they would not place an order.
 Hence, one cannot survive without the other.

 Another factor that you should consider is that a little goes a long way.
 Hence, you should avoid sending your customers many messages every week.
-Once a customer believes that you’re spanning them with promotional campaigns, it’s more likely that they will unsubscribe.
+Once a customer believes that you are spamming them with promotional campaigns, it is more likely that they will unsubscribe.
 Thus, you should focus on sending relevant emails with new information to prevent users from opting out.

-The main idea is the fact that you should offer value whenever you send a campaign.
-As well as, you should also consider the layout of the email, such as:
+The main idea is that you should offer value whenever you send a campaign.
+You should also consider the layout of the email, such as:

 • Whether the images are loading